-I am also an academic, full professor (‘professor Ordinarius /gewoon hoogleraar’) in the University of Leuven (KU Leuven), and visiting professor inter alia at Monash University, Melbourne, and King’s College, London, with expertise in private international law /conflict of laws (European, Belgian; and comparative); WTO law; EU and international environmental law; EU economic law; and EU Institutional Law.
+I am also an academic, full professor (‘professor Ordinarius /gewoon hoogleraar’) in the University of Leuven (KU Leuven), and visiting professor at Monash University, Melbourne; King’s College, London; and the China-EU Shool of Law in Beijing, with expertise in private international law /conflict of laws (European, Belgian; and comparative); WTO law; EU and international environmental law; EU economic law; and EU Institutional Law.

 I am the author of i.a.
-European Private International Law, a Handbook on European conflict of laws, published by Hart in first ed in February 2013 and in second ed by Hart /Bloomsbury (March 2016) (also available on Amazon – alternative sample chapter may be viewed on the Hart website).
-A Chinese, Mandarin translation was published with Lawpress.
+European Private International Law, a Handbook on European conflict of laws, published in 2021 in third edition (1st ed.
+2013; 2nd ed.
+2016) by Hart /Bloomsbury (also available on Amazon – if you are EU-based, buying from your local bookstore or Amazon with .de, .fr or .nl extension will save you customs and handling headaches).
+A Chinese, Mandarin translation of the first ed. was published with Lawpress.

+With Leonie Reins I edited the commentary on the Paris Agreement (Edward Elgar, April 2021).
+My co-authored handbook (with Leonie Reins) on EU environmental law was published by Edward Elgar in February 2017 (see online review by Phillip Taylor here) and Oxford University Press published the second edition of my Handbook of EU Waste Law in mid March 2015.
 The Research Handbook on Environment, Health and the WTO which I co-edited with Denise Prévost and with editorial help by Leonie Reins was published by Edward Elgar in May 2013.
 With Wim Vandenberghe and Leonie Reins I edited a research collection on Climate Change Mitigation Law, released February 2015.
-My co-authored handbook on EU environmental law will be finalised in the second half of 2016 and Oxord University Press have published the second edition of my Handbook of EU Waste Law in mid March 2015.

 This blog reports on recent developments in all areas listed above.
 It is not meant to be complete, evidently.
 It simply highlights recent developments which are relevant to my practice, teaching and research.
 For snap messages on developments which I am not likely to report on the blog, follow me on Twitter @